-CENIC announced today that LEARN and OneNet are to be connected to Pacific Wave.
-International cyberinfrastructure-based scientific research collaborations will be enhanced in Texas and Oklahoma through direct connections to Pacific Wave in El Paso and Tulsa.
+CENIC announced today that LEARN and OneNet networks are to be connected to the Pacific Wave International Exchange.
+International scientific research collaborations will be enhanced in Texas and Oklahoma through direct connections to Pacific Wave in El Paso and Tulsa.

-With support from the National Science Foundation’s International Research Network Connections (NSF IRNC) program, two significant US research and education networks (R&E), Texas’s Lonestar Education and Research Network (LEARN) and Oklahoma’s OneNet will be directly connected to the Pacific Wave International Exchange and its peering and science DMZ fabrics.
+With support from the National Science Foundation’s International Research Network Connections (NSF IRNC) program, two significant US research and education networks, Texas’s Lonestar Education And Research Network (LEARN) and Oklahoma’s OneNet, will be directly connected to the Pacific Wave International Exchange and its peering and science DMZ fabrics.

 Pacific Wave, Western Regional Network, and Pacific Research Platform